yazaldefilimone/zox/README.md

 <samp>

-- 04/2024:  Zox is 2x faster than [Bun](https://bun.sh/) in single-thread.
-I'm still working to make it multi-thread.

 > At the moment, Zox depends on extremely large external libs and they are not the best in my view, but my current focus is to make Zox work and then I will optimize and do things my way, ex [swc](https://swc.rs/).

 - [ ] Low-Level Bindings